Jump to different sections of this page by clicking on the heading titles listed below or view/download a PDF version of this page here.

 Voice: ‘My ideas were taken seriously’

-The following six metrics relate solely to the quality of the participants’ experience:
+The following five metrics relate solely to the quality of the participants’ experience:

 Authenticity: ‘It felt like a real artistic experience’